 This means we are constantly working to serve the armed forces, but also a wide range of government agencies, which provide programs and services that meet the needs of all our citizens.

-Our management team has one important task: sustaining and building on a culture that has led to over 20 years of sustained growth and client delight.
-We strive to identify the best people, inspire them to deliver the best service and help them achieve their goals.
+Our management team has one important task: sustaining and building on a culture that has led to over 20 years of sustained growth and exceeding customer expectations.
+We strive to identify the best people, inspire them to deliver the best service and help them achieve their personal and professional goals.

-Cyndi has more than 20 years of experience in information technology strategy, program management, strategic planning and process improvement.
+Cynthia has more than 20 years of experience in information technology strategy, program management, strategic planning and process improvement.
 In her more than 13 years with NetCentrics, she has helped oversee the company’s growth into the leading provider of information technology consulting.
-Prior to NetCentrics, she was the principle at American Management Systems (AMS), and before that, served as an information management specialist with the United States government.
+Prior to NetCentrics, she was a principle at American Management Systems (AMS), and before that, served as an information management specialist with the United States government.